 - 1 butternut squash (Don't have time to roast your own squash?
 You can use unsalted, canned squash in its place.
 You will need roughly 3-4 cups total for this recipe.)

 - 1 cup part-skim ricotta cheese

-- 2 tsp garlic powder (or 1 fresh clove), plus extra for sprinkling
+- 2 teaspoon garlic powder (or 1 fresh clove), plus extra for sprinkling

-- ⅛ tsp ground thyme, plus extra for sprinkling
+- ⅛ teaspoon ground thyme, plus extra for sprinkling

 - pinch of nutmeg